Baraa-bi/MoviesApp/README.md

 2. npm run init -> it will import the database to your machine

-3. npm start -> database will be imported and backend/frontend will be running.
+3. npm start -> backend/frontend will be running.

 4. navigate to localhost:4200